 These skills include:

 These skills are developed during our practical lessons, through rehearsal, team work, and discussion.
-Students in Drama need to think critically about their own work, solve problems in rehearsal, be open-minded about other idea, communicate effective with members of their group when creating performances, work as part of a team to create work, and to support the whole class in performance, students needs to be able to adapt quickly to different performance styles and organise their time effectively when rehearsing, empathising with the different themes/people that that we discuss.
+Students in drama need to think critically about their own work, solve problems in rehearsal, be open-minded about other ideas, communicate effectively with members of their group when creating performances, work as part of a team to create work and to support the whole class in performance,.
+Students needs to be able to adapt quickly to different performance styles and organise their time effectively when rehearsing, empathising with the different themes/people that that we discuss.

-Students also develop Speaking and Listening Skills, essential skills for all future career paths.
+Students also develop speaking and listening skills, essential for all future career paths.

 - Lighting Designer

 - Proof reader

 - Production manager